Tracht/CV-2020/README.md

 ### Life before engineering

 Prior to engineering I worked in healthcare for 9 years in a variety of client-facing roles.
-This includes 5.5 years in health tech startups doing business development (Huma, formerly Medopad, and LEO Innovation Lab).
-I also worked in healthcare policy as a health economist for the other 3.5 years (London School of Economics and seconded to the Department of Health).
-I have loved working in those roles and am looking for my next engineering role.
-I believe that the skills that I bring from my non-engineering background (negotiation, communication, and people skills) will be positive additions to an engineering team.
+This includes 5.5 years in health tech startups doing business development for Huma Therapeutics and LEO Innovation Lab.
+I also worked in healthcare policy as a health economist for the other 3.5 years with the London School of Economics and then seconded to the Department of Health.
+I have loved working in those roles as it gave me exposure to different parts of the healthcare system.
+I got to work with clinicians, patients, health policy advisors, and health tech entrepeneurs.
+The English NHS is rightly one of the most cherished government services and I am really glad to have been a part of many different teams and organisations looking to improve the delivery of NHS services so that people's care and experiences are of high standard and good quality.

 ### Engineering journey

-After spending the past year learning how to code simple games in Python I decided that I really enjoyed programming and wanted to switch full time.
-I enrolled in Makers Academy 16 week full-stack bootcamp and recently graduated.
-I’m looking for a front-end role and I have been spending my time on side projects growing my React.js skills.
-I have been learning how to use different tools such as React Bootstrap and Styled Components.
-I am also getting the hang of using React Hooks after having been used to Class Components.
-My next step is to redo some of my projects so that I can learn how to use TypeScript.
+As much as I loved working in healthcare I felt that it was time for a change.
+Whilst working at Huma Therapeutics I spent some of my weekends learning how to code simple games in Python.
+I found that I enjoyed coding and time passed quickly and so I made the switch and enrolled in Makers Academy bootcamp in London.
+I've recently graduated and am now focusing on front-end technologies (mainly React) and learning various other tools like React Bootstrap, Styled Components, and React Hooks vs Classes.
+My next aim is to redo one of my projects and learn TypeScript!

 <br>